 Dog Training Nonsense Promoted by Ignorant Media

-In a recent article about how to stop my dog from barking and why dogs bark was written by Stanley Coren of Psychology Today, the author gives some pretty awful, antiquated dog training advice.
+I teach parents how to stop dog barking regularly.
+So when a colleague sent me an article about how to stop my dog from barking and why dogs bark written by Stanley Coren of Psychology Today, I was shocked at the author’s awful, antiquated dog training advice.
 The article covered a great topic that many people face, yet failed to deliver any update scientific advice and actually spewed some pretty outdated, dullard information instead.
 This is not the first time Coren has shown a superficial, ignorance of a topic and has been way off-the-mark as he was with his recently poorly researched and myopic article about “Pit Bulls”.
-Read my article to learn how to stop your dog from barking.

 Professional Dog Training and Behavior Advice